fnichol/chef-rvm_passenger/README.md

 ## version

 The version of passenger to deploy.
 This will be in a format used by the gem command.

-Default is `3.0.7`.
+For example:

+    node['rvm_passenger']['version'] = "3.0.8"

+Default is the most current version which is queried dynamically from RubyGems.

 ## rvm_ruby

 The RVM ruby (and optional gemset) under which to install the passenger gem.
-This will be in a format used by the rvm command.

-Default is `ree-1.8.7-2011.03@passenger`.
+For example:

+    node['rvm_passenger']['rvm_ruby'] = "ruby-1.8.7-p352@passenger"

+Default is the default RVM Ruby in a gemset called "passenger", i.e.
+`"#{node['rvm']['default_rvm']}@passenger"`.

 ## root_path